bitban/php-code-quality-tools/README.md

 `--excluded-paths` option sets some paths not to be processed.
 `--only-commited-files` option processes only files scheduled to be commited.

+## Show debug information

+Shows debug information about:

+* Validation/fix tools installed, such as phpcs, jsonlint, phpcbf
+* Project basepath
+* Git hooks path
+* Git hooks source path
+* Commited files
+* Excluded paths
+* Project files

+`bin/php-cqtools debug:show [--show-full-paths] [<projectPath]`

+`projectPath` argument sets path to be processed.
+Default value is current project base path.

+`--show-full-paths` option enables full path file listing instead of relative path

+This command, may be unavailable in any future versions of these tools, as it has been added for debug purposes.

 ## References

 Here are several interesting links with information (and inspiration) about this subject.